Kameradna/R2Gen-fulltrans/README.md

 The planned architecture is such; ((drop in different visual extractors)) --> fc layer reshapes the features to 512 --> R2Gen encoder/decoder

+The special sauce is in the att_model.py file with a linear layer implemented to bridge the gap.
+You need to work out what the deal is with that, any issues it has with passing the global classification tokens, maybe take those out.

+Then, you will need to fix the functioning on multi-gpu so that memory is not an issue.